schauhan/miniature-memory/content/posts/weak-states.md

 TocOpen: false
 ---

-{{< figure src="https://external-preview.redd.it/2Z_jX41gxIvNEi2dhonRRXgDPAO1JliE-b4uriXMaVo.jpg?auto=webp&s=4afe2098c9ee71da0f05ac074d640aad5b28ddcb" title="Pablo Escobar, once of the most famous drug kingpins of Colombia, was a product of a complicit and corrupt state." >}}
+{{< figure src="https://external-preview.redd.it/2Z_jX41gxIvNEi2dhonRRXgDPAO1JliE-b4uriXMaVo.jpg?auto=webp&s=4afe2098c9ee71da0f05ac074d640aad5b28ddcb" width="300px" align="center" title="Pablo Escobar, once of the most famous drug kingpins of Colombia, was a product of a complicit and corrupt state." >}}

-# Introduction
+## Introduction

+---

 A few months ago I read [Savage Order](https://carnegieendowment.org/2018/11/06/savage-order-how-world-s-deadliest-countries-can-forge-path-to-security-pub-77045) by Dr. Rachel Kleinfeld.
 The book tries to answer some questions related to violence around the world: why are some nations more violent than others, how did they get there, and what can we do to reduce violence.
 Dr. Kleinfeld presents multiple case studies from across the world - Colombia, Italy, Georgia, India - and ties these seemingly disparate situations with a single thread.
 She talks about how these countries found themselves in violent conflicts and how they climbed out of it.
 The following blog is a part of a series elaborating a few concepts from this book and others, with some insights from the Indian subcontinent.

-# The Concept Of A Weak State
+## The Concept of a Weak State

+---

 A _weak state_ is a country that is unable to provide security and essential services to its citizens.
 Here we are more concerned with the security aspect of the term.
 Such states are characterized by weak government institutions - executive, military, judiciary, police - which can no longer provide intended services to the citizens.

 A weak state cannot guarantee the safety of its citizens - it lacks strong military and police capabilities to protect itself or its citizens.
 Examples of weak states abound in history, and in contemporary geopolitics:

 - **Mughal empire in India in the late 18th and early 19th centuries -** After the death of Aurangzeb in 1707 the Mughal empire began to collapse bit-by-bit.
 Internal conflicts and external invasions gradually made the empire inconsequential, till in 1857 the British East India Company exiled the last king, putting an end to a dynasty that had ruled India for over 3 centuries.
-- **Current-day Pakistan -** Since its inception in 1947, Pakistan has seen multiple military coups and unsuccessful coup attempts, spending almost 50% of this time under a military regime.
+- **Current-day Pakistan -** Since its inception in 1947 Pakistan has seen multiple military coups and unsuccessful coup attempts, spending almost 50% of this time under a military regime.
 The country has been plagued with violence and terrorism and ranks consistently low on multiple social and economic indicators.

-## Why Are States Weak
+## Why Are States Weak?

+---

 States could become weak due to internal conflicts, war, or gradual corruption by the ruling class.